wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 ## Use of Workspace

-- While using communal spaces such as the Watson Fabrication Lab, ITC, and other spaces.
-Teams must be responsible for:
+- While using communal spaces such as the Watson Fabrication Lab, ITC, and other spaces, teams must be responsible for:
   - Ensuring all equipment is clean and put away in the proper place.
   - Ensuring that the workspace is properly cleaned.
 - Damage to equipment or the arena during bot assembly or testing should be reported to the Executive Board or a shop technician.